clubpenguinfan73/websitelol/replit.md

 - **July 12, 2025**: Restored entrance animation, admin panel, Discord/Spotify integrations, all effects
 - **July 12, 2025**: Verified all APIs working in development, prepared for production deployment
 - **July 12, 2025**: Created deployment guide with GitHub auto-deploy and manual options
+- **July 12, 2025**: PERSISTENT STORAGE IMPLEMENTED - Switched to PostgreSQL database for permanent data storage
+- **July 12, 2025**: Fixed admin panel persistence issue, all changes now survive refreshes and redeployments
+- **July 12, 2025**: Successfully deployed to Netlify with database integration and all features working
+- **July 12, 2025**: Complete gaming profile application ready for production use

 The application is designed to be easily deployable to Netlify with automatic database provisioning and serverless architecture.